 What This Means for Active Projects

-If your project is currently in construction:
+If your project is currently in construction (as of May 2026):

 IS 456:2000 remains the governing standard.
 No immediate changes required.
 However, understanding the draft provisions now allows project teams to anticipate future compliance requirements and, where practical, adopt performance-based durability testing proactively.
+Mass concrete projects in construction through 2026-2027 will most likely complete under IS 456:2000 even if the fifth revision is notified in the interim, because BIS notifications typically include a transition window.

 If you are a PSU or project owner: